-Thoughts, ideas, emotions, feelings and brainwaves are moving around in your mind every single second of everyday.
-These flows of electrical waves allow neurons within our brain to communicate with each other while we walk, talk, think, work and feel.
+Thoughts, ideas, emotions, feelings, and brainwaves move around in your mind every single second of every day.
+These electrical waves’ flows allow neurons within our brain to communicate with each other while we walk, talk, think, work and feel.

 Where they are generated in your brain and how they communicate with each other is still somewhat of a mystery.
-As research continues and we uncover and find answers to these questions, one thing is sure, and that is, brainwaves are the foundation of everything going on in our minds, from memory to attention, from intelligence to emotions even the way in which we behave at a given moment.
+As research continues and we uncover and find answers to these questions, one thing is sure, and that is, brainwaves are the foundation of everything going on in our minds, from memory to attention, from intelligence to emotions, even how we behave at a given moment.

 What do these Brainwaves look like?

-Brainwaves (left) in neuroscience refer to the rhythmic changes in the electrical activity of a group of neurons.
-Each neuron has an electrical voltage, when these neurons fire at the same time because of stimulation from another cell we see changes in the form of a wave.
-At any one time, a number of these waves are sweeping through our brain, each one producing a different frequency, grouped together and classified as Beta, Alpha, Theta and Delta and Gamma each associated with a different task.
+Brainwaves (left) in neuroscience refer to the rhythmic changes in a group of neurons’ electrical activity.
+Each neuron has an electrical voltage.
+When these neurons fire simultaneously because of stimulation from another cell, we see changes in the form of a wave.
+At any one time, a number of these waves are sweeping through our brain, each one producing a different frequency, grouped and classified as Beta, Alpha, Theta and Delta and Gamma, each associated with a different task.

 Ongoing research has shown that a specific type of brainwave pattern would indicate that you are in a particular state of being.
-If an EEG reading shows you’re emitting 10Hz signal that would indicate a relaxed and deeply chilled state.
-If however you were emitting a 1Hz signal, there is no doubt about the fact that you are in deep restorative sleep.
+If an EEG reading shows, you’re emitting a 10Hz signal that would indicate a relaxed and deeply chilled state.
+If, however, you were emitting a 1Hz signal, there is no doubt about the fact that you are in deep restorative sleep.

-Those people who are generally in a good mood and are motivated and enthusiastic normally have high serotonin levels, which are normally released by a 10Hz frequency.
-Others who experience flashes of inspiration, creativity and ideas are often in very specific alpha frequencies.
+Those people who are generally in a good mood and are motivated and enthusiastic normally have high serotonin levels, normally released by a 10Hz frequency.
+Others who experience flashes of inspiration, creativity and ideas are often in particular alpha frequencies.
 Those who seem to have high focus levels are found at the 14Hz level.